 I thrive on solving complex design problems from strategic vision down to the tactical details and have 16 years of experience and a master's degree in Human Factors in Information Design from Bentley University.
 I'm always looking for ways my design skills can have an impact on the world and am currently looking for projects in the sustainability or civic spaces.

 I'm located in Brunswick, Maine and do most of my work remotely, but I'm willing to travel for meetings and to conduct user research.

 Note: I take client confidentiality seriously and most of my deliverables are internal documents that I can't share on my public website.
 Below shows before and after states for projects that have gone live with some explanation of the process.
 If you would like to see samples of my UX deliverables or learn more about my process, I'd be happy to discuss and share what I think is appropriate during an interview.

-I've been consulting both on my own and for a UX agency for the last 10 years.
+I consulted both on my own and for a UX agency for over 10 years.
 My projects have ranged from one off usability studies and card sorts to a 2 year stint at Cengage Learning designing an educational product from the formative user research and concepting through detailed design and development support.
 I have worked with companies in all stages of UX maturity and have learned what does and doesn't work with each type of company.

 I was a long-term contractor with L.L.Bean for 4 years while they were making the transition to agile development and readying their site to become responsive.
 Much of that 4 years was spent redesigning the website's header, footer, and entire product taxonomy, which went live recently.
 The project involved selling the changes at all levels of the organization and doing ridiculous amounts of user research to satisfy the organization's quantitative needs because it was such a high profile change that impacts all areas of the organization.
 Take a look at llbean.com before and after the redesign.